ThunderAnimal/hc-sdk-js/docs/sdk.md

            // the updated hcDocument
        })
        .catch((error) => {
-           // error contains the status and error message });
+           // error containing an error message
+       });
 ```